 In any financial year the total program allocation for Council's Capital Works Program comprises: new project commitments; the portion of the Capital Works Program that was not completed before the end of the previous financial year (project budgets 'carried forward'); and any new projects arising throughout the year.
-With all of these inputs, the forecast for the total allocation to Council's Capital Works Program in 2023-24 is \$33.26 million.
+With all of these inputs, the forecast for the total allocation to Council's Capital Works Program in 2023-24 is \$33.04 million.

-While the majority of Budget 2024-25 assumes all current projects will be completed by 30 June 2024, the reality is that the majority of the program of works relates to multi-year or delayed projects and an amount will be carried forward from 2023-24 to 2024-25.
+While the majority of this Budget 2024-25 is premised on all current projects being completed by the 30 June 2023, the reality is that the majority of the program of works relates to multi-year or delayed projects and an amount will be carried forward from 2023-24 to 2024-25.